About the SHARE Office Victim Advocacy program

 Referrals: The Advocates may need to refer the following inquires to other resources: victims of robberies or crimes against property; parties involved in tenant/landlord disputes; roommate / housemate differences or quarrels; and those who feel they've been treated unfairly by professors, teaching assistants, or supervisors within the academic environment.

 Contact an Advocate

-Call to schedule a face-to-face or phone appointment: 607-255-1212.
+To schedule an appointment (in person, by phone, or by Zoom), please email email@example.com (note: email is not a secure form of communication for private or confidential information), or leave a voicemail message at 607-255-1212.
 Though this is not a crisis service, we strive to return messages promptly and schedule appointments as soon as possible.

 - Advocacy Center of Tompkins County (sexual assault, abuse, domestic violence): 607-277-5000 (24/7)

 - Office of Institutional Equity and Title IX, 150 Day Hall: 607-255-2242